 “The parent may seem more clumsy and drop things a lot and may even have an altered gait,” said Danielle DiBlasi, a full-time caregiver.
 “These signs can be hard to recognize at first because they can be easily written off as stemming from tiredness or stress — especially if close family doesn’t want to accept something may be wrong.”

 Changes in overall appearance

 Examples of changes to note include appearing pale (which could indicate circulation issues or anemia) and making unusual facial expressions or bodily movements (which could point to a stroke), explains Lisa Owens, a registered nurse and vice president of clinical operations at Cosán Group, a healthcare organization offering concierge home care for older adults.

 Signs your older loved one is doing well on their own

 Consider these tips for evaluating that it’s OK to step back:

-Check out their transportation.
-“If they have access to transportation and can get to their medical appointments and do essential shopping, that is a good sign that they are doing well being independent,” he adds.
+“If they have access to transportation and can get to their medical appointments and do essential shopping, that is a good sign that they are doing well being independent,” Hatfield adds.

 Helpful ways to step in

 Once you realize that an aging loved one needs additional support, you’ll want to figure out how you can best support them during this transition.
 Here’s what experts recommend.